11 Quick Tips to Win at Speech Pathology Marketing

 Finally, Google and Facebook have strict ads policies about speaking directly to someone’s disability, disorder or disease.
 You will need to experiment and determine what you can do within those guidelines and what works for you.

 Your customers will not find you because of social media.
-Customers will find you via a Google Search “speech therapist near me” or via the directory in “Association of Speech and Language Therapists in Independent Practice” then land on your website, and finally understand who you are from social media before contacting you.
+Customers will find you via a Google Search “speech and language pathologist near me” or via the directory in “Association of Speech and Language Therapists in Independent Practice” then land on your website, and finally understand who you are from social media before contacting you.

 Do you want to reach a large digital audience and say, for example, resell some materials from your own ‘Teachers Pay Teachers’ store?
 Yes then social media might be an option.